broscr/security-utils/README.md

 ### How to Install?

-You can easily install RootChecker by adding the following dependency to your app-level `build.gradle` file:
+You can easily install RootChecker by adding the following dependency to your `settings.gradle` file:
 ```groovy
 // dependencyResolutionManagement {
 //   repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)